.

 It took me a while until I figured out that children might have only one of their feet flat.
 Usually, both feet are affected, but it’s possible for children to have a fallen arch on only one foot.

 The main issue with having only one foot that is flat is that it might lead to a leg length discrepancy and posture problems, which might lead to knee, hip, and lower back pain in the future.
+If your child happens to have only one foot that is flat, the approach is actually the same as if the child had both feet flat.

 I always tell parents to be careful in adjusting just one side, because you don’t want to make your child’s leg functionally longer by adding arch support to that side only.